 During the first three months, we spent less than $7,000 on inventory testing a very wide variety of product from 4 distributor contracts.
 This resulted in around $10,000 in revenue generating the first three months.

 This Client’s best selling brands include Sterilite products in the Home and Kitchen niche which are good year-round sellers as well as Backyard Pool Repair Supplies which become popular during the summer months.
-This store is currently phasing out Backyard Pool Repair Supplies and has a Toys / Games contract which will preform well during the upcoming Holiday Season
+This store has completed phasing out Backyard Pool Repair Supplies and now has an active Toys / Games contract which will preform the best during the upcoming Holiday Season.

 First 12 Months Of A New Hybrid Store - 115K+ Profit

 12 Month Profit

 This Client was able to fund both the Dropshipping and FBA side of their business simultaneously.